-Charlotte Small was the Scot-Cree wife of explorer, David Thompson.
+Charlotte Small was the Scots-Cree wife of explorer David Thompson.
 She is recognized for her contribution to Canadian culture and history and symbolizes the vital role women played in the fur trade.

 We do not know Charlotte's mother's name.
 Her father, Patrick Small, was a partner in the North West Company (N.W.C.).
 He arrived at Île-à-la-Crosse, a fur trade post in what is now northern Saskatchewan, in 1783 or 1784.
 He soon began a relationship with a local Cree woman and established kinship ties that were central to his success as a trader.
 Patrick Small fathered three children at Île-à-la-Crosse.
 Charlotte, the middle child, was born on September 1, 1785.